 In my opinion it is definitely the best fall hike in Banff National Park, if not the whole of the Canadian Rockies, to see the larches alone.
 Something truly special.

-Logistics for the Larch Valley and Sentinel Pass Hike
+How to do the Larch Valley and Sentinel Pass Hike

 Getting to the Larch Valley and Sentinel Pass Hike